The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric

-{\bf Motivation.} A K\"ahler metric $g$ on some manifold $\MM$ may be defined as a Riemannian metric admitting an almost complex structure $J$ which is parallel: $DJ=0$ with $D$ the Levi-Civita connection of $g$.
+{\bf Motivation.} Let $(\MM,g)$ be a (pseudo\nobreakdash-)Riem\-an\-nian manifold, $H$ its holonomy group and $m\in\MM$.
+The metric $g$ is said to be K\"ahler if it admits an almost complex structure $J$ which is parallel: $DJ=0$ with $D$ the Levi-Civita connection of $g$.
 A natural question is to ask whether other fields of endomorphisms, {\em i.e.\@} sections of $\End(T\MM)$, may be parallel for a Riemannian metric.
 The answer is nearly immediate.
 First, one restricts the study to metrics that do not split into a non trivial Riemannian product, called here ``indecomposable''.
 Otherwise, any parallel endomorphism field is the direct sum of parallel such fields on each factor (considering as a unique factor the possible flat factor).
 Then a brief reasoning ensures that only three cases occur: $g$ may be generic {\em i.e.\@} admit only the homotheties as parallel endomorphisms, be K\"ahler, or be hyperk\"ahler {\em i.e.\@} admit two (hence three) anticommuting parallel complex structures.
-The brevity of this list is due to a simple fact: the action of the holonomy group $H$ of an indecomposable Riemannian metric is irreducible {\em i.e.\@} does not stabilise any proper subspace.
+The brevity of this list is due to a simple fact: the action of the holonomy group $H$ of an indecomposable Riemannian metric is irreducible {\em i.e.\@} does not stabilize any proper subspace.
 In particular, this compels any parallel endomorphism field to be of the form $\lambda\Id+\mu J$ with $J$ some parallel, skew adjoint almost complex structure.
 Now, such irreducibility fails in general for an indecomposable pseudo-Riemannian metric, so that a miscellany of other parallel endomorphism fields may appear.
-This gives rise to the question handled here:
+This gives rise to the following question:

 Its first natural step, treated here, is local {\em i.e.\@} concerns germs of metrics.

 The interest of this question lies also in the following.
 When studying the holonomy of indecomposable pseudo-Riemannian metrics, the irreducible case may be exhaustively treated: the full list of possible groups, together with the corresponding spaces of germs of metrics (and possibly compact examples) may be provided.
 After a long story that we do not recall here, this has been done, even for germs of arbitrary torsion free affine connections, see {\em e.g.\@} the surveys \cite{bryant1996,schwachhoefer}.
 Yet, in the general case, the representation of $H$ may be non-semi-simple ---~see the survey \cite{galaev-leistner2010} of this field, and \cite{galaev-leistner2008} for the Lorentzian case~--- and such an exhaustive answer is out of reach, except perhaps in very low dimension, see {\em e.g.\@} the already long list of possible groups in dimension four in \cite{BB-ikemakhen1997,ghanam-thompson2001}.
 Thus, intermediate questions are needed: not aiming at the full classification, but still significant.
 Investigating the commutant $\End(T_m\MM)^H$ of $H$ at some point $m$ of $\MM$, instead of $H$ itself ---~that is to say studying the algebra of parallel endomorphisms~--- is such a question.
 It has been partially treated, namely for an individual self adjoint endomorphism with a minimal polynomial of degree 2, by G.\@ Kru\v{c}kovi\v{c} and A.\@ Solodovnikov \cite{kruckovic-solodovnikov}.
 I thank V.\@ S.\@ Matveev for this reference.
 One may also notice that determining all the parallel tensors, not only the endomorphisms, would mean determining the algebraic closure of the holonomy group $H$.
 So this work is a step towards this.